ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/modules.rst

 There are a few things to note in the above changeover:

 #.
 Views are REALLY easy!
 #.
-Use php `short tags <../guidelines/view_php_syntax.html>`_ in your
+Use php :doc:`short tags </development/guidelines/view_php_syntax>` in your views
-   views for increased legibility.
+   for increased legibility.
 If your server does not support short tags, ExpressionEngine will automatically rewrite them when processing your view file.
 #.
 Module control panel URLs have been changed slightly.
 The structure